 And he came to Ephesus, and left them there; but he himself entered the synagogue and reasoned with the Jews.

-Paul arrives in Ephesus but leaves Aquila and Priscilla in that famous city.
-The city located on the west coast of Asia Minor (Turkey today).
+Paul arrived in Ephesus but left Aquila and Priscilla in that famous city, located on the west coast of Asia Minor (Turkey today).
 It was the capital of the Roman province of Asia (Turkey) and its most populous city.
 Ephesus was renowned as the keeper of the temple of Artemis.
 We can see the ruins of this temple today.
-Archeologists also discovered the ruins of a stadium rebuilt by Nero and a theater with a capacity of 24,000.
-A street of thirty-five feet wide with colonnades ran from the city to the Aegean.
+Archeologists have also discovered the ruins of a stadium rebuilt by Nero and a theater with a capacity of 24,000.
+A street of 35 feet in width with colonnades ran from the city to the Aegean.
 In Paul’s day, Ephesus had a natural harbor on the Cayster River that ran to the Aegean Sea.

 When they asked him to stay a longer time with them, he did not consent,